 The 24 Books of the Hebrew Bible In their simplest form, the twenty-four books of the Jewish Bible - the Tanach - present a history of the first 3500 years from creation until the building of the second Temple in Jerusalem.
 The books also relate the history of the Jewish nation from its earliest stage, through the giving of the Law at Mount Sinai, and until the end of the first commonwealth.
 But the Tanach is much more than just history.
 In it one can learn about G-d's plan for the world and of His relationship with mankind, specifically, His chosen nation - the Jews.
 Here is where G-d tells us what He wants us to do!
 "And now, Israel, what does the Lord your G-d want of you?
 Presented here is a very short overview of each of the books of Tanach, divided into three main categories: the Chumash, the Prophets and the Writings.
 The Five Books of Moses (Chumash)

 Legends of the Jews Sacred Texts Judaism The Legends of the Jews By Louis Ginzberg This is a massive collation of the Haggada--the traditions which have grown up surrounding the Biblical narrative.
+These stories and bits of layered detail are scattered throughout the Talmud and the Midrash, and other sources, including oral.
 Volume I: From the Creation to Jacob Title PagePrefaceContentsChapter I: The Creation of the WorldChapter II: AdamChapter III: The Ten GenerationsChapter IV: NoahChapter V: AbrahamChapter VI: Jacob Volume II: From Joseph to the Exodus Title PagePrefaceContentsChapter I: JosephChapter II: The Sons of JacobChapter III: JobChapter IV: Moses in Egypt Volume III: From the Exodus to the Death of Moses Title PagePrefaceContentsChapter IChapter II.Chapter III.Chapter IV.Chapter VChapter VIChapter VII Volume IV: From Joshua to Esther

 An Introduction to Judaism: History, Religion, Jews, Israel and Scriptures Judaism is the religion commonly linked to Jewish people.
 It is based on the principles contained in the Hebrew Bible, the Tanakh, which are expanded and explained in the Talmud.
 In 2007, the world Jewish population was of 13.2 million, 41 percent of which reside in Israel, whilst the remaining is spread around the world (the diaspora).
 Jewish history begins with the covenant established between God and Abraham around 1812 BC, during the Bronze Age, in the Middle East.
-Abraham is a central figure in Judaism, being considered the Patriarch and progenitor of the Jewish people.
 Throughout their history, Jewish people experienced times of great expansion and advance in knowledge (both theological and scientific) which were interspersed by periods of persecution and massacres.
 In 1947 the United Nations agreed to create the State of Israel in what was then Palestine.
-Beliefs and principles Being a Jew is very much a blood matter.
+Beliefs and principles The Jewish religion is based on the principle that there is only one indivisible all-powerful, all-knowing and all-present God, who is fair and just and the creator of the universe and mankind.
 Interesting facts